-The national consultant will support in producing a Climate Landscape Analysis for Children (CLAC) for Sierra Leone, in close collaboration with an international consultant.
-The national consultant will be responsible for collecting, compiling, and reviewing key resources and identifying key national documents to include in the desk review.
-The national consultant will help identify the national stakeholders to include.
-In close cooperation with the international consultant, she/he will undertake key informant interviews with key national stakeholders as well as consultations with adolescents on the topic.
-The national consultant will be responsible for making appointments for interviews and logistics for the adolescent consultations.
-The national consultant will assist in the preparation of the final report of the study.
+The international consultant will take the lead in producing a Climate Landscape Analysis for Children

+(CLAC) for Sierra Leone, supported by a national consultant.
+The international consultant will be responsible for collecting, compiling, and reviewing key resources and coordinating the information gathering and review processes.
+In close cooperation with the national consultant, she/he will undertake key informant interviews with key national stakeholders as well as consultations with adolescents on the topic.
+The international consultant will take the lead in preparing the final report of the study.
+Although supported by a national consultant in identifying stakeholders and compiling key document, the international consultant will retain responsibility for the overall quality of deliverables.